sul-dlss/SearchWorks/README.md

 Start Solr

 To start Solr, you can use the `solr_wrapper` command.
-However, if starting from a fresh instance, you may first need to run `rake ci` so that the CJK tokenizer gets copied into the appropriate directory.
+However, if starting from a fresh instance, you may first need to run `rake searchworks:install` or `rake ci` so that the CJK tokenizer gets copied into the appropriate directory.

     $ solr_wrapper